Lauffenburger-Lab/OmicTranslationBenchmark/fibrosis/README.md

 10. evaluationUtils.py: Script containing code to evaluate predictions of the models.
 11. createFolds.py: Script to split data into 10-fold cross-validation splits.
 12. EmbsEval.R: Script used to evaluate embeddings and latent space separation.
-13. FindOrthologs.R: Script used to create a human-mouse homolog genes mapping.
+13. FindOrthologs.R: Script used to create a human-mouse homolog gene mapping.
 14. InterDatasetEvaluation.R: Script to analyze and evaluate the results on the external test-set datasets (mouse lung new, human liver cirrhosis)
 15. performanceEval.R: Script to evaluate the performance of models in the inter-species lung fibrosis translation
-16. SpeciesSeparateAnalysis.R: Analysis to find fibrosis relevent genes in specific species seperately, by using simple PCA and linear regression models.
+16. SpeciesSeparateAnalysis.R: Analysis to find fibrosis relevant genes in specific species separately, by using simple PCA and linear regression models.

 ## References
 [^1]: Habermann, A. C. et al. Single-cell RNA sequencing reveals profibrotic roles of distinct epithelial and mesenchymal lineages in pulmonary fibrosis.
 Science Advances 6, eaba1972 (2020).